sapristi/fleebmarket/readme.md

 | Get logs                                                | `journalctl --user-unit backend@blue.service -f`                                                                          |
 | Combine logs for both services, filter `scrapper` lines | `journalctl --user-unit -u backend@blue -u backend@green -f --since "2021-10-26 16:00" \| lnav -c ":filter-out scrapper"` |

-#### Databases

-Both databases (postgres and meilisearch) are running as docker services.
-For now they are not accessible to the `flu` user (if the need arises, I might go for a "rootless docker" setup, as described [here](https://docs.docker.com/engine/security/rootless/); seems unlikely, services have been running without issue for months ).

-#### Monitoring

-Two monitoring services are running on the server.
-To access those services, you should have configured your ssh connection as described in the first part, and have an ssh session running.

-- monitorix, used for long time monitoring.
-You can access the service at `http://localhost:7777/monitorix`.
-- netdata, for short term monitoring.
-You can access the service at `http://localhost:19999`.

-### Blue / Green deployment

-Two backend services are running at any time:
- - the **main** one is tied to https://fleebmarket.mmill.eu
- - the **aux** one is tied to https://fleebmarket.mmill.eu:444

-When you are ready to merge a new feature, checkout you branch in the folder corresponding to the current **aux** instance, then restart the corresponding service.
-You can then see the result at https://fleebmarket.mmill.eu:444.
-Once the feature is merged, checkout the tag/develop branch in the **aux** instance, then run `sudo /fleebmarket_blue/services/swap.sh`.
-This will swap the **aux** and **main** instances, without disrupting current requests.